SDRWaveRunner/specmon/readme.md

 ````

+### specreceive
+This is the ZMQ receiver for live remote view.
+Specreceive does not have commandline options but the flowgraph holds multiple variables which need to be set before running the flowgrapgh.
+The options required to correct are:

+- FFT size
+- Frequency
+- Sample Rate
+- Hostname or IP to connect to, in the ZMQ source block.
+	+ This should be in the format: `tcp://<hostname or ip>:50001`

+Specreceive also shows a line representing the threshold, which can be set manually using the slider.

 ## Usage suggestions
 Below are some suggestions to use the software.
 These suggestions are focused on the HAM-radio bands but probably other bands can monitored too.